“Life is not a problem to be solved, but a reality to be experienced.” Soren Kierkegaard – Mindfulness

 We are often told to be mindful of each other, our surroundings and ourselves.
 Implicit in this concept of mindfulness is the imperative to accept life as it is and try to the best of our abilities to enjoy our experiences and not spend time trying to fix things.
 The other way of seeing life is to think of our limited time on earth as an opportunity to solve problems.
 It’s not just about experience; it’s about getting stuff done.
 It’s a challenge to balance these two competing worldviews.

 Join Steve and Dan Fouts – founders of Teach Different and twin brothers with over 50 years of teaching experience – along with guest Tawana Akins, high school Assistant Principal for the Miami Dade County Public School System, for a compelling conversation about interdependence, enriched by the Teach Different Method.
-Whether you are a teacher, school leader, or simply someone interested in experiencing the joy and fulfillment of challenging kids with big ideas, join our worldwide Community of Educators FREE for 30 days.
+Whether you are a teacher, school leader, or simply someone interested in experiencing the joy and fulfillment of challenging kids with big ideas, join our worldwide Community of Practice FREE for 30 days.
 Membership includes access to our robust library of resources, conversation plans, and lively discussions among teachers and faculty.

 Image source: Picryl